CodeYourFuture/cyf-alexmngn/README.md

 This exam will allow us - and also yourself - to evaludate your current knowledge about javascript programming.
 No pressure, you won't get a rate for this exam.
 Your code will be evaluated, reviewed and you will receive a feedback from a mentor about where you've done right and where you should improve.
 So please do not cheat and do not slack/chat with your colleagues.

-I would ask you to avoid the use of Google/StackOverFlow etc. to find solutions and suggest you to only use the Javascript documentation from MDN: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide
+I would recommend you to avoid the use of Google or StackOverFlow to find solutions and suggest you to only use the Javascript documentation from MDN: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide

 You have a time limit of **1 hour** to complete this exam.